none23/local-wisper/README.md

 # wisper CLI

-Local microphone-to-text CLI for this Linux machine (Manjaro/PipeWire).
+Local microphone-to-text CLI for my Linux machine (Arch/PipeWire).
+Vibe-coded in a few minutes.

 ## What it does
 - Starts recording immediately when run.